GPU Infrastructure for 3D Rendering

 **Job Processing**

-The job is assigned to GPU Workers via the Pictor Worker App or Docker Container, which integrates the necessary 3D software and rendering engines to execute the rendering tasks.
+The job is assigned to Workers via the Pictor Worker App or Docker Container, which integrates the necessary 3D software and renderers to execute the rendering tasks.

 **Quality Verification**